-Please take care before photographing plants, as 'gardening' before taking photographs can expose a plant to grazing, or you might inadvertently remover rarer plants.
+Please take care before photographing plants, as 'gardening' before taking photographs can expose a plant to grazing, or you might inadvertently remove rarer plants or alter the microclimate of the plant you are photographing.
 Try not to crush vegetation too much and please have regard for mosses, liverworts, lichens and fungi growing around your target plant.